input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-6.md

     Run a stake pool on a different OS (e.g. MacOS, FreeBSD or a different flavour of Linux), perhaps under a Virtual Machine.
-    Integrate this stake pool into the Pioneer Testnet.
+    Integrate this stake pool into the Shelley Testnet.
     NB: do not try to run a stake pool on Windows unless you are very experienced – there are many networking issues you could encounter, for example – you will probably find it easiest to use the Windows Subsystem for Linux (WSL) if you do this.